Verrazzano-Narrows Bridge: Towers and cables

+The western tower is 300 ft offshore from Staten Island, while the eastern tower is 700 ft offshore from Brooklyn.
+The Verrazzano-Narrows Bridge is classified as a fracture critical bridge, making it vulnerable to collapse if parts of the offshore towers were to fail.
+According to MTA officials, piles of rocks (known as riprap) around the towers' bases would ground a stray ship before it could hit a tower.
+The diameter of each of the four main suspension cables is 36 in.
+Each main cable is composed of 26,108 wires amounting to a total of 142,520 mi in length.

 Numerous birds nest or roost on the bridge, most notably breeding peregrine falcons.
 The falcons nest at the top of the Verrazzano-Narrows Bridge's towers, as well as on the Throgs Neck and Marine Parkway Bridges.
 As the falcons are endangered, the city places bands on each bird and examines the birds' nesting sites each year.
 The falcons were discovered on the top of the Verrazzano Bridge in 1983, though they had started breeding there several years prior.

 Naming

 Tentative names

 During the planning stages, the bridge was originally named simply the "Narrows Bridge".
 The co-naming of the bridge for Verrazzano (with two "z"s) was controversial.
 It was first proposed in 1951 by the Italian Historical Society of America when the bridge was in the planning stage.
 After Robert Moses turned down the initial proposal, the society undertook a public relations campaign to re-establish Giovanni da Verrazzano's largely forgotten reputation and to promote the idea of naming the bridge for him.
 The society's director, John N. LaCorte, successfully lobbied several governors of states along the U.S.'s East Coast to proclaim April 17, the anniversary of Verrazzano's arrival in the harbor, as Verrazzano Day.
 LaCorte then approached the TBTA again but was turned down a second time.
 The explorer's name had previously been suggested for the George Washington Bridge, located several miles north, in 1931.